Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instant Pot Instructions for Egg Bites

 Then add eggs, cream cheese, milk, and salt to a high speed blender or food processor.
 Combine until fully combined and smooth.
-Check and be sure that all of the cream cheese has been blended in.
+Check and be sure that all of the cream cheese has been blended in so that the egg bites have the right texture.

 Chop the bacon and place a few pieces in each cup of a silicone mold.
 Pour egg batter into the silicone molds as well.
 Finally sprinkle shredded Gruyere cheese into each egg cup as well.